rallyhealth/weePickle/differences.md

 I've changed the macros to write all fields like play-json, but fill in missing defaults while reading like lihaoyi/upickle.

 #### `@dropDefault`
-I've added a field annotation, `@dropDefault` to make writes behave like lihaoyi/upickle.
+I've added a field annotation, `@dropDefault` to make writes behave like [lihaoyi/upickle](https://github.com/lihaoyi/upickle).
-New services (i.e. with no legacy play-json consumers) may wish to use `@dropDefault` on their OpenAPI 3 codegen'd models.
+New services (i.e., with no legacy play-json consumers) may wish to use `@dropDefault` on their OpenAPI 3 codegen'd models.

 ```scala
 case class Foo(